 This is the only way for an employee to improve and to be more efficient at work.
 Many employees crave evaluation and often worry when they do not receive it.
 Don’t leave it until a three-month review to give performance feedback; this will only leave your employee feeling frustrated if it’s something they could have worked and improved on at an earlier stage.

 5. Listen to Your Employees

 Being able to give orders is easy, but being a good listener is the tricky bit.
 Your employees deserve to be heard when they have concerns.
-Good listening skills show your employees that you're seriously considering their opinions and needs.
+Good listening skills and maintaining an open line of communication shows your employees that you're seriously considering their opinions and needs.

 6. You Are the Motivator

 There comes a time where we all feel a bit slump and down in the dumps after a conversation with our supervisor.
 This one-on-one time should inspire your employees to do better, aim higher and think outside of the box.
 Make sure they leave your office feeling energised and willing to work harder.